 YEAR ONE : STUDIO YEAR

-WORKSHOPS Year One ILP students are involved in a variety of workshops throughout their first year.
+WORKSHOPS Year One ILP students are exposed in a variety of material-based workshops throughout their first year.
 The workshops last anywhere from 1 to 4 days where students learn new primary skills, then are asked to complete a Reaction Project that references something learned and combines it with their own exploration and experimentation.

 Handletters